chris-burgin/chris-burgin.github.io/content/posts/2021/10/sideways.md

 draft: false
 ---

 My coworker recently described some work as "sideways".
 Sideways work comes out of no where and is urgent.
 Sideways work is not inherently bad, it might be very important.
-Though, panic in the moment can create a facade of importance.
+Though panic in the moment can create a facade of importance.

 Here are some questions to ask yourself both before and after sideways work.